Onychophora: Internal phylogeny

+External phylogeny

 In their present forms, the velvet worms are probably very closely related to the arthropods, a very extensive taxon that incorporates, for instance, the crustaceans, insects, and arachnids.
 They share, among other things, an exoskeleton consisting of α-chitin and non-collagenous proteins; gonads and waste-elimination organs enclosed in true coelom tissue; an open blood system with a tubular heart situated at the rear; an abdominal cavity divided into pericardial and perivisceral cavities; respiration via tracheae; and similar embryonic development.
 Segmentation, with two body appendages per segment, is also a shared feature.

 However, the antennae, mandibles, and oral papillae of velvet worms are probably not homologous to the corresponding features in arthropods; i.e., they probably developed independently.

-Another closely related group are the comparatively obscure water bears (Tardigrada); however, due to their very small size, water bears have no need for – and hence lack – blood circulation and separate respiratory structures: shared characteristics that support common ancestry of velvet worms and arthropods.
+Another closely related group are the comparatively obscure water bears (Tardigrada); however, due to their very small size, water bears have no need for—and hence lack—blood circulation and separate respiratory structures: shared characteristics that support common ancestry of velvet worms and arthropods.

 Together, the velvet worms, arthropods, and water bears form a monophyletic taxon, the Panarthropoda, i.e., the three groups collectively cover all descendants of their last common ancestor.
 Due to certain similarities of form, the velvet worms were usually grouped with the water bears to form the taxon Protoarthropoda.
 This designation would imply that both velvet worms and water bears are not yet as highly developed as the arthropods.
 Modern systematic theories reject such conceptions of "primitive" and "highly developed" organisms and instead consider exclusively the historical relationships among the taxa.
 These relationships are not as yet fully understood, but it is considered probable that the velvet worms' sister groups form a taxon designated Tactopoda, thus:

 For a long time, velvet worms were also considered related to the annelids.
 They share, among other things, a worm-like body; a thin and flexible outer skin; a layered musculature; paired waste-elimination organs; as well as a simply constructed brain and simple eyes.
 Decisive, however, was the existence of segmentation in both groups, with the segments showing only minor specialisation.
 The parapodia appendages found in annelids therefore correspond to the stump feet of the velvet worms.
 Within the Articulata hypothesis developed by Georges Cuvier, the velvet worms therefore formed an evolutionary link between the annelids and the arthropods: worm-like precursors first developed parapodia, which then developed further into stub feet as an intermediate link in the ultimate development of the arthropods' appendages.
 Due to their structural conservatism, the velvet worms were thus considered "living fossils".
 This perspective was expressed paradigmatically in the statement by the French zoologist A. Vandel: